GSA/ficam-access/pages/pacs_procure.md

 ###Looking for Approved Systems
 ####Background
-Physical access control systems have not advanced technologically at anywhere near the speed that other types of automated systems and equipment have.Despite this, PACS vendors remain very protective of their technology.
+Physical access control systems have not advanced technologically at anywhere near the speed that other types of automated systems and equipment have.
+Despite this, PACS vendors remain very protective of their technology.
 You'll not find much commonality or compatibility from one vendor's system to the next.
 FIPS 201 partially addressed this by forcing interoperability at the card-reader